Skip to Content

 Campgrounds: Heceta Beach RV Park | Jessie M. Honeyman Memorial State Park Campground

-13. Coos Bay, Oregon
+13. Coos Bay

 Combine one part historic charm, one part outdoor adventure, and one part epic scenery, and boom – you’ve got Coos Bay.

 With a population of just over 16,000, Coos Bay is one of the “bigger” cities along the Oregon coast.
-Many adventure seekers choose to make Coos Bay their home base while exploring the coast thanks to the abundance of entertainment and accommodation options.
+Many adventure seekers choose to make Coos Bay their home base while exploring the coast due to the abundance of entertainment and accommodation options.

-View of Coos Bay beach, Oregon
+View of Coos Bay beach, Oregon.

 Coos Bay, where the river meets the ocean